sri-godugu/speech-recognition-transcription-pipeline/README.md

 ## Benchmark Results

-> Results are simulated from Whisper paper (Radford et al. 2022) and noise-augmentation benchmarks.
-> Run `scripts/evaluate.py` on your own data for real numbers.

 ### WER (%) by Model and SNR Level

 | Model | Clean | 20 dB | 15 dB | 10 dB | 5 dB | 0 dB |